bameda/djmail/docs/usage.rst

     class SomeTemplateEmail(template_mail.TemplateMail):
         name = "some_email"

-    # Create a instance
+    # Create an instance
     email = SomeTemplateEmail()

-    # Buld and sent message with specified context
+    # Buld and send a message with specified context
     email.send("to@example.com", {"template": "context"})

 Also you can obtain a native django email instance from TemplateMail instance:

 .. code-block:: python

-    # Create a instance
+    # Create an instance
     template_email = SomeTemplateEmail()

     # Or obtain a native django email object